senaite/senaite2.com/docs/analysis_profiles.md

 ## Apply an Analysis Profile to a Sample

-Now it is time to apply the *Analysis Specification* to a Sample.
+Now it is time to apply the *Analysis Profile* to a Sample.
 Navigate to the Samples tab of our Happy Hills Client and create a new Sample.

 Add the new created *Analysis Profile* in the corresponding field.